RediSearch/RediSearch/docs/docs/_index.md

 * Retrieval of full document contents or only their IDs
 * Document deletion and updating with index garbage collection

-For more information about RediSearch features, see the [feature reference](/docs/stack/search/reference) pages.
+For more information about Search and Query, see the [feature reference](/docs/stack/search/reference) pages.

 ## JSON documents

-When combined with the [RedisJSON](/docs/stack/json) module, which is included with Redis Stack, RediSearch can index and query JSON documents.
+When combined with the Redis [JSON](/docs/stack/json) module, which is included with Redis Stack, Search and Query can index and query JSON documents.

-To learn how to use RediSearch with JSON documents, see [Indexing JSON documents](/docs/stack/search/indexing_json).
+To learn how to use Search and Query with JSON documents, see [Indexing JSON documents](/docs/stack/search/indexing_json).

 ## Cluster support

-RediSearch provides a distributed cluster version that scales to billions of documents and hundreds of servers.
+Search and Query provides a distributed cluster version that scales to billions of documents and hundreds of servers.

 ## Commercial support

-Commercial support for RediSearch is provided by Redis Ltd. See the [Redis Ltd. website](https://redis.com/redis-enterprise/technology/redis-search/#sds) for more details and contact information.
+Commercial support for Search and Query is provided by Redis Ltd. See the [Redis Ltd. website](https://redis.com/redis-enterprise/technology/redis-search/#sds) for more details and contact information.

 ## Supported platforms
-RediSearch is developed and tested on Linux and macOS on x86_64 CPUs.
+Search and Query is developed and tested on Linux and macOS on x86_64 CPUs.

 Atom CPUs are not supported.